 Often, when your spouse dresses or does their hair a certain way that you don’t like, it’s easy to jump to a critique right away.
 This can be disheartening to your spouse and make them feel bad about themselves.
 Instead, try always to compliment them when you think they really do look exceptionally nice.
 Chances are your spouse will want to dress like that again and do their hair like that more often because of the positive attention you are giving them.
 They want to look nice for you, and positive reinforcement generally works better than criticism in this area.

 “I Respect You.”

 Respect is the foundation of any marriage.
 All the things you can think of that constitute a great marriage find their root in respect.
 What does it take to have a great marriage?
 Love, loyalty, faithfulness, thoughtfulness, patience, consideration, empathy, compassion.
 Yes, it takes all of these, but these characteristics don’t just pop up out of nowhere.
 They are all rooted in respect.

-"I respect you" is probably not a phrase that is spoken very often.
-This is probably because a lot of times it's something that is simply shown through actions.
-If someone truly respects you, you'll know by how they treat you, not necessarily by what they say.
-While actions definitely speak louder than words in this case, sometimes misunderstandings crop up and your partner can misread something you do.
-It might've been a gesture, a facial expression, or the tone of your voice.
+“I respect you” is probably not a phrase that is spoken very often.
+This is probably because a lot of times, it’s something that is shown through actions.
+If someone truly respects you, you’ll know how they treat you, not necessarily by what they say.
+While actions definitely speak louder than words in this case, sometimes misunderstandings crop up, and your partner can misread something you do.
+It might’ve been a gesture, a facial expression, or the tone of your voice.
 Maybe you recently had a heated disagreement.
-Whatever it may be, somehow you unintentionally made your spouse feel disrespected.
-This is why it is important to not only show respect to your spouse, but also to vocalize it at times.
+Whatever it may be, somehow, you unintentionally made your spouse feel disrespected.
+This is why it is important to show respect to your spouse and vocalize it at times.

 “You Are A Great Spouse.”